The Forensic Cost of Watermark Removal: From Dedicated Attacks to Image Editing: Conclusion

 \section{Conclusion}

-We introduced Watermark Removal Detection as a missing evaluation axis for watermark removal.
-Our results show that state-of-the-art removal methods leave statistical artifacts that a lightweight classifier detects with high TPR at very low FPR.
-This finding puts into perspective the actual threat posed by watermark removal.
-Current robustness benchmarks ask whether the watermark survives; we show that even when it does not, the attacker may be exposed.
-The practical implication is immediate: platforms can deploy a forensic detector alongside the watermark detector, creating a two-check system that raises the bar for successful watermark removal and profitable media stealing.
+We introduced Watermark Removal Detection as a missing evaluation axis, and our results reframe the practical threat posed by watermark removal.
+The compound success rate reveals that even the best attack (DiffPure) succeeds only 10\% of the time once forensic detection is accounted for, while methods with perfect ASR such as WMForger are effectively neutralized.
+Additional work on Image Editing models uncovers them as being optimize with objectives favoring watermark survival and still being detectable by the forensic detector.
+The practical implication is immediate: platforms can deploy a forensic detector alongside the watermark detector, creating a two-check system deployable on any existing watermarking scheme without retraining, at the cost of a single lightweight classifier.

-Our work has clear limitations.
-The detector is vulnerable to adaptive adversaries who optimize against it, and it will struggle on out-of-distribution images.
-These are not fatal flaws but expected properties of any learned classifier—and they point to the natural next step: studying the arms race between forensically-aware attacks and adaptive detectors.
+Our work has clear limitations established in existing literature.
+The detector is vulnerable to adaptive adversaries who optimize against it, thus prompting to keep the detector private, and performance degrades on out-of-distribution images and attacks.

-More broadly, we argue that forensic stealth must become a standard criterion in watermark removal evaluation, alongside attack success rate and perceptual quality.
 Until an attack can pass both the watermark detector and the forensic detector, watermark removal remains an incomplete threat.